-Python3's SSL module includes native support for SNI.
-This support has not been back ported to Python2.
-For information on using SNI with Requests on Python2 refer to this Stack Overflow answer.
+Python3 and Python 2.7.9+ include native support for SNI in their SSL modules.
+For information on using SNI with Requests on Python < 2.7.9 refer to this Stack Overflow answer.

 4.2 Recommended Packages and Extensions

 Requests has a great variety of powerful and useful third-party extensions.
 This page provides an overview of some of the best of them.